Dallas Sewer Line Replacement Cost Guide

 {{sewer-line-repair-and-replacement="/services/sewer-line-repair-and-replacement"}}

-Dallas homeowners pay 16-33% more per linear foot than the average American for repair and replacement of their residential sewer mains.
+Dallas homeowners pay 16-33% more per linear foot than the average American to replace their residential sewer mains.
 This is primarily due to the metropolitan labor market, which creates an increased per-hour price.

-These are the four primary drivers of sewer service costs in Dallas:
+These are the four primary drivers of sewer line replacement costs in Dallas:

 - Labor complexity: Labor accounts for over 90% of total sewer project costs.
-This price includes virtually every other cost driver, excluding cost of materials.
+This price includes virtually every other cost factor, excluding cost of materials.

-- Length of damaged pipe section: The longer your affected pipe, the more time it takes to repair (or remove and replace) the section.
+- Length of damaged pipe section: The longer your affected pipe, the more time it takes to remove and replace the section.

-- Trench or trenchless?: Trenchless sewer repairs take 1-2 less days to complete due to no excavation and light landscape remediation.
+- Replacement method: Trenchless sewer projects take 1-2 less days to complete due to no excavation and light landscape remediation.

-- Proximity to home: Sewer line projects near your concrete slab-on-grade foundation require precision tunneling and repairs, as well as more complex access.
+- Proximity to home: Sewer line projects near your concrete slab-on-grade foundation require precision tunneling, as well as more complex access.

 Hiring a Licensed Plumber Is Required By City Law

-The City of Dallas does not allow unlicensed contractors, handymen or DIYers to perform repairs or replacement of your main sewer line.
+The City of Dallas does not allow unlicensed contractors, handymen or DIYers to perform an upgrade of your main sewer line infrastructure.

 Your job will not be approved.
 No permit will be issued.
 Municipal code violations reach $500 per incident.
 There’s also a $100/hour fee to investigate work without a permit.